Preparing Kansas City Strips

 Prepare, bake or grill our chicken breasts as you would any other chicken breast.
 Internal temperature should reach 160 degrees F.

 Grilling Machine - Preheat 5 minutes.
 Place burgers on grilling machine and close lid.
-Cook until internal temperature reaches 160 degrees.
+Cook approximately 6 minutes, or until internal temperature reaches 160 degrees.

-Broiling - Set oven regulator for Broil.
-Preheat for 10 minutes.
+Broiling - Preheat oven broiler for 10 minutes.
 During broiling, the oven door on electric ranges should remain ajar; the oven door on gas ranges remains closed (consult your owner’s manual for specific broiling guidelines).
-Place burgers on broiler pan rack and cook until internal temperature reaches 160 degrees, regardless of color.
+Place burgers on broiler pan rack and cook for approximately 6 minutes per side, or until internal temperature reaches 160 degrees.